SteeltoeOSS/Documentation/docs/messaging/rabbitmq-reference.md

 When creating messages you should use one of the static `Create(..)` methods on `Steeltoe.Messaging.Message`.
 Note that once you create a message its message headers are considered to be immutable.

-The `IMessageHeaders` interface defines a few common properties, such as `Id`, `Timestamp`, `ReplyChannel`, etc. used across all Steeltoe supported messaging systems.
+The `IMessageHeaders` interface defines a few common properties, such as `Id`, `Timestamp`, `ReplyChannel`, etc. each used across all Steeltoe supported messaging systems.
-There are also extension methods in `Steeltoe.Messaging.RabbitMQ.Extensions.MessageHeaderExtensions` which can be used to access RabbitMQ specific headers such as AppId, ClusterId, etc.
+There are also extension methods in `Steeltoe.Messaging.RabbitMQ.Extensions.MessageHeaderExtensions` which can be used to access RabbitMQ specific headers such as `AppId`, `ClusterId`, etc.

-If you need to update headers in a previously created message you need to obtain a mutable accessor to do so.
+If you need to update headers in a previously created message you must obtain a mutable accessor to do so.
 Each messaging system (e.g. RabbitMQ, Kafka, etc.) has an accessor specific to that messaging system.
 For RabbitMQ you should use the `RabbitHeaderAccessor` and call `GetMutableAccessor(..)` to obtain an appropriate accessor.
 You can then use it to modify the headers associated with the message.
-You can also add or remove user-defined 'headers' by calling the `SetHeader(string key, object value)` method as needed.
+You can also add or remove user-defined 'headers' by calling `SetHeader(string key, object value)` method as needed.

 ### IExchange